 "They're called glasses.
 I'm basically blind without them."

 And basically blind with them considering the rain.
 She raised a hand to keep the ungainly device in place.
 It didn't take much for the things to slip off the bridge of her nose.
-Her family had money, but not to the point where they could just afford a new pair, especially not out here.
+Her family had money, but not to the point where they could casually buy a replacement pair, especially not out here.

 "Huh, I've never seen anything like that.
 Is it a Dwemer artifact?
 I've heard you can buy those if you're Imperial."

-"No, it was made in Stirk by a specialist.
+"No, it was made in Anvil by a specialist.
 If you want to judge me for them, go ahead.
 I'm used to it."

 "Nah, they're a good look.
 Not often I see something genuinely new in Balmora."